nfredrik/mickarucken/README.md

 This project was part of the course ***23ST-1DT305 Introduction to Applied IoT 2024*** at Linnaeus University, Kalmar Sweden.

-All information, images, and code shared in this report are under a MIT license.
+All information, images, and code shared in this report are under a [MIT license](https://mit-license.org/).

 This project can be completed in a few hours as long as you have all the prerequisite harddware and software setup.

 # Objective

-I choosen to build an application that could report humidity and temperature from garden community close to Brommaplan in Stockholm Sweden.
+I have chosen to build an application that could report humidity and temperature from garden community close to Brommaplan in Stockholm Sweden.

 My plan was to use LoRa with either Helium or TTN as provider.
 It turns out that none of these providers